EternityForest/scullery/README.md

 #### scullery.units.convert(value,fromUnit, toUnit)
 Try to convert the value, falling back to the (very slow) pint library for less common conversions not natively supported.

+### scullery.netmedia

+#### scullery.netmedia.downloadVideo(vid, directory="~/Videos/IceFlow Cache", format="bestvideo", timeout=10)

+Download a video based on a youtube-dl specifier, in the given format("bestaudio") for audio only, and return the filename the moment the download begins.

+Nothing else should ever be writing to this cache dir, aside from maybe manually putting in videos.